hvaldecantos/pcer/README.md

     resource:
       "resource"

-The font size for the code viewer during the eye tracking:
+For the code viewer during the eye tracking you can set the following document properties:

     code_viewer:
-      font_size: 14
+      status_bar_height: 40
+      document:
+        height_in_characters: 25
+        font_pixel_size: 20
+        margin_pixel_size: 0

 ### Resource directory